antoshkaplus/Ant/CppCodingGuide.md

 * Always check newly opened file stream for validity with .fail() call, should be also used during read to prevent reading invalid values that can cause undefined execution
+* Start customizable types with implementation of variant that supports as many most important features as possible / most common variant and only after that focus on specializations.

 ### running tests:
 * make sure working directory is a subdirectort of the project
 * --gtest_filter=*  --gtest_break_on_failure